Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

 \subsection{Examples}

-We present a set of examples relating to identifying an optimal cluster trial design within the design space represented by the top left panel of Figure \ref{fig:optim}.
+We present a set of examples relating to identifying an optimal cluster trial design within a design space consisting of six possible sequences over five time periods shown in the top row of Figure \ref{fig:optim}.
 There are six clusters and five time periods, and we may observe a maximum of ten individuals per cluster-period. \citet{Girling2016} and \citet{Watson2023} consider similar design problems.

+The function that executes the algorithms in the \code{DesignSpace} class is \code{optim}.
+The argument \code{algo} specifies the algorithm with: 1 = local search, 2 = greedy search, 3 = reverse greedy search, and ``girling'' for the optimal mixed model weights (named after the proposer).
+One can also string together algorithms to run in sequence such as \code{algo = c(3,1)}.